gilch/hissp/docs/tutorial.rst

 inside of literal data structures.
 (And only double-quoted strings outside.)

+You can nest these to create small, JSON-like data structures which can be very useful as inputs to macros, (especially reader macros, which can only take one argument).

 Tuples are different.
 Since they normally represent code, you must quote them to use them as data.